nbering/nicholasbering-ca/_posts/2020-10-18-minecraft-64bit-rpi4.md

 The image below shows the settings I've used.
 Basically... just turn everything down to the lowest setting.
-The one other setting I use is "Fullscreen: ON", but it was difficult to take a screen capture in fullscreen.
+The one other setting I use is "Fullscreen: ON", but it was difficult to take a screen capture in full-screen.

 ### 9. Performance Expectations